SS L'Atlantique: The Disaster

 On 4 January 1933, while traveling between Bordeaux and Le Havre to be dry docked and repaired, the ship caught fire about 25 mi off Guernsey.
 The fire was believed to have started in a first class state room, and was discovered by the ship's crew at around 0330 hrs.
 The fire spread rapidly, killing 19 of the crew.
 By early morning the ship's captain, Rene Schoofs, ordered the crew of 200 to abandon ship.

 One of the first lifeboats to be launched was lost when the ropes by which it was being lowered from the davits broke.
-Seven or eight crewmen fell from the boat into the sea and drowned.
+Six or seven crewmen fell from the boat into the sea and drowned.

 The ship's wireless distress message reached the French Navy bases in Brest and Cherbourg.
 Four cargo ships in the area went to assist.
 One account states that the Hamburg America Line motor ship Ruhr rescued some of the surviving crew.
 Another states that the Dutch steamship Achilles rescued the last crew to leave the ship, including men who were in the water.

 Another account states that Thomas Henry Willmott, of Sunderland, first officer of the collier Ford Castle, was in charge of a lifeboat which went alongside the burning liner at considerable risk to pick up survivors that had been missed by other rescuing ships.
 For this the French Ministry of Merchant Marine awarded him the Medaille de Sauvetage and the owners of the L'Atlantique presented him with a gold watch.